opengento/magento2-store-path-url/README.md

 - Locale Code (separated with an underscore), e.g: fr_be
 - Custom (you can setup the path of your choice), e.g: emea

+This module also allows you to remove the store path in the url for websites with a single store view.
+This may be useful for stores with dedicated domains.
+This setting is automatically enabled if you choose to use the custom mapper.
+However, if a single store exists for a website, and a path is setup within the mapper, the path is not unset, meaning that the path configured in the mapper is used.

 Besides that, this module makes the usage of the MAGE_RUN_TYPE and MAGE_RUN_CODE variables optionals.
 Magento is going to be able to resolve the correct store based on its base web URL.
+This setting can be disabled, see "Use Base Url Resolver".

 ## Settings